 medica mondiale Liberia, Fishtown

 A glimmer of hope is the female president Ellen Johnson-Sirleaf, who was elected in 2006.
 Her endeavours to grant women rights, however, reach rural areas only slowly.
-Despite highly severe legislation against sexualised violence, rapes are still among the most frequent crimes and the majority of offenders walk around unpunished.
+Despite highly severe legislation against sexualised violence, rapes are still among the most frequent crimes.
+The majority of offenders remains unpunished.

 Since 2006, medica mondiale has been doing work in the structurally weak southeast of Liberia – in a joint project with Deutsche Welthungerhilfe for medical and psychosocial care for Liberian women.
 The aim is to improve women’s life situation and implement preventive measures to stop violence against women.
 The project is funded by the German Federal Ministry for Economic Co-operation and Development and is part of a programme of the Reconstruction Credit Institute.

 The life of women after the civil war

 Years of fighting have not only ruined Liberia and destroyed its infrastructure, but have also left family relations and social networks wrecked.
 The status of women has by no means taken a positive development in post-war society.
 They are still exposed to rape and oppression.
 They often have to work hard and fight for their existence and that of their children.